zinzloun/THM_WriteUP/RTM_Capstone/README.md

 ### Access to jmp server
 With the newly created users we can now access the JMP host in RDP.
 Being part of the Tier 0 admins involves being administrator of the host too.
 Once logged on the jump box I started the information gathering process.
-When searching for juicy file I found this one:
+Searching for juicy file I found this one:

 	ps: C\Users>Get-ChildItem -Recurse | Select-String "password" -List | Select Path